andrpick/AiDD-Final-Project---IU-Campus-Resource-Hub/SETUP_STEPS.md

 - ✅ All core functionality is fully implemented
 - ✅ All 139 tests passing (100% pass rate)
 - ✅ Templates use Bootstrap 5 with Indiana University colors (crimson #990000, white)
+- ✅ Clean, modern UI design with subtle shadows and hover effects
 - ✅ Database uses SQLite (easy to switch to PostgreSQL later)
 - ✅ Database is included with sample/starter data - no initialization needed
 - ✅ All validation and business logic is complete
-- ✅ Migration scripts and outdated documentation archived in `archive/` folder
 - ✅ Calendar export supports Google Calendar, Outlook, and iCal formats
 - ✅ AI Concierge uses Google Gemini API (with fallback to search-based responses)
 - ✅ Thread-based messaging with resource-specific threading